 While earning statistics are not real-time, they provide them the following day.

 The main drawbacks would be:

 They require English as your primary language & that your site receives the majority of its traffic from the United States, Canada, and the United Kingdom.
-If you operate outside those markets, then they wouldn't be a great fit at the moment (though who knows where they may be in a couple years as Bing gets more aggressive with international expansion of their ad network).
+If you operate outside those markets, then they wouldn't be a great fit at the moment (though who knows where they may be in a couple years as Bing gets more aggressive with international expansion).

-It can take a while to get a new account approved, so it is worth applying early to have some experience with their network and to have a backup in place in case anything should happen to your AdSense account.
+It can take a while to get a new account approved, so it is worth applying early to have some experience and to have a backup in place in case anything should happen to your AdSense account.

 Inability to split test units (though if you are doing enough volume your customer support person will help set up and implement a split test for you).

 While they do offer statistics on a per-site, per-day & per-ad unit basis (along with pageview stats), they currently do not offer data down to the page or keyword level.
 They provide data on earnings, pageviews & eCPM; but they currently do not provide click or CPC data.
 (I believe they will be adding more granular metrics fairly soon).

 That Chitika is around over a decade after launching is a testament to their fortitude and fighting spirit, as many providers which launched after them have already been shut down.
 AdBrite was created the year before Chitika and shut down on February 1, 2013.
 Yahoo! launched their own program (named the Yahoo!
 Publisher Network) on August 2, 2005 but announced its closure on March 31, 2010.
 When they closed down they recommended publishers use Chitika.

 Account approval is quite fast.
 You can add the ad code to new sites quickly after your account is approved.